 You should select a material that's well-suited to your projector and room.
 The screen material aspects we'll focus on are gain, color, and texture.

 What is screen gain?

-The amount of your projector's light that is reflected back at viewers is referred to as "gain."
-Higher gain means more reflected light and a brighter picture.
-Different screen coatings applied to the base vinyl screen material are how different gain values are achieved.
-Higher gain can help provide a brighter image with very large screens, or in rooms with significant ambient light.
+The amount of light that a projector reflects back at viewers is referred to as "gain."
+Different screen coatings applied to the base vinyl screen material are used to achieve different gain values.

 Which screen color should I choose?

 The color of your screen fabric mainly affects the contrast of the projected image.

 White screens are the industry standard due to their brightness and ability to display vivid colors.
 If you have total control over the light levels in your room, like in a dedicated home theater, a white screen is an excellent choice.